Fairchild Republic A-10 Thunderbolt II: Survivability

-The A-10 is battle-hardened to an exceptional degree, being able to survive direct hits from armor-piercing and high-explosive projectiles up to 23 mm.
+The A-10 is able to survive direct hits from armor-piercing and high-explosive projectiles up to 23 mm.
 It has double-redundant hydraulic flight systems, and a mechanical system as a backup if hydraulics are lost.
-Flight without hydraulic power uses the manual reversion control system; pitch and yaw control engages automatically, roll control is pilot-selected.
+Flight without hydraulic power uses the manual reversion control system; pitch and yaw control engages automatically, and roll control is pilot-selected.
 In manual reversion mode, the A-10 is sufficiently controllable under favorable conditions to return to base, though control forces are greater than normal.
-The aircraft is designed to be able to fly with one engine, half of the tail, one elevator, and half of a wing missing.
+It is designed to be able to fly with one engine, half of the tail, one elevator, and half of a wing missing.
+As the A-10 operates close to enemy positions, making it an easy target for man-portable air-defense system (MANPADS), surface-to-air missiles (SAMs), and enemy aircraft, it carries both flares and chaff cartridges.